JerrySievert/equinox/README.md

 Testing for Postgres

-Simply write tests, and let `equinox` do the rest for you!
+Write tests, and let `equinox` do the rest for you!

 ## Install